kenatiod/MUT/Understanding Machine Understanding.md

 6. Social intelligence: The ability to interpret and respond appropriately to social cues, intentions, and contexts.
 This involves skills such as emotion recognition, perspective-taking, social reasoning, and natural language pragmatics.

 By assessing performance across these multiple dimensions, the MUTT aims to provide a more comprehensive and nuanced picture of an AI's understanding capabilities, beyond what can be gleaned from any single task or ability.

+(The neuroscience insights into the distributed and embodied nature of human understanding capabilities, which inform these dimensions, are further discussed in Appendix A1.)

 ### 4.3 -- Task types and evaluation criteria